donomii/racketprogs/trigrammr/README.md

 ### Load a database

+Before you can search for anything, you must load the data from a database.

-    > ./trigrammr-client cat.sqlite
+    > ./trigrammr-client mydb.sqlite

 or

     > ./trigrammr-client
-    » db cat
+    » db mydb
-    Opening: cat.sqlite
+    Opening: mydb.sqlite

-Before you can search for anything, you must load the data from a database.

 ### Get a summary of your database